Skip to main content

 Investment and Economic Considerations

-Urban forest management requires strategic investment with substantial economic returns:
+Urban forest management requires strategic investment with practical planning value:

 1. Planning and Development Costs